Advertisement / Annons:

 My father Evert's Dodge Senior de Luxe four door Touring Sedan 1937

-I only have two photos of this car, this one above I got from my aunt.
-I don't have any own memories of this car, I was born one year after he sold it.
+I only have three photos of this car, this one above I got from my aunt.
+Look what design, free standing front lights, head lights, top mounted wind shield wipers, etc. I don't have any own memories of this car, I was born one year after he sold it.

 Here on the Wikipedia page you can read more about Dodge: